oracle/graal/compiler/docs/IDEs.md

 ### Eclipse
 This section describes how to set up Eclipse for Graal development.
-For convenience, `$GRAAL` denotes your local Graal repository (i.e., the directory containing `README.md`).
+For convenience, `$GRAAL` denotes your local Graal repository.

 Eclipse can be downloaded [here](http://download.eclipse.org/eclipse/downloads/).
 The currently supported version for Graal development is 4.5.2.